oliwilliams1/SableUI/README.md

 ```
 ---
 ## Building
-Requires CMake for creating build files and a C++17 compiler.
+Requires CMake for creating build files and a C++20 compiler is reccomended.

 > NOTE: If building from source you may need development libraries for your
 specific graphics api otherwise CMake will not find libraries and may not be